Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filters in Cooperative Multi-Agent Collision Avoidance: Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filter

 \section{Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filter}

 In the previous section, the decentralized event-triggered safety filter allowed each agent to guarantee pairwise safety within its local neighborhood.
-However, this formulation can still suffer from scalability limitations: as the number of agents increases, the number of simultaneously active constraints per agent grows, leading to redundant constraint evaluations, increased computational burden, and possible feasibility loss when multiple constraints become active at once.
+However, as the number of agents increases, the number of simultaneously active constraints per agent grows, which can lead to redundant constraint evaluations, increased computational burden, and potential feasibility loss.

 To address these challenges, we introduce an additional coordination layer on top of the decentralized safety filter.
 The goal is to distribute the responsibility for constraint enforcement across the network such that all relevant safety conditions remain satisfied, but each agent only enforces a subset of them.
 This reduces redundant computations and ensures that every safety-relevant interaction is covered by at least one enforcing agent.
 Beyond computational advantages, this approach also aligns the control objective with the overall mission-level goal: rather than minimizing the deviation from the nominal command individually for each agent, the system aims to minimize the cumulative deviation across all agents, thereby maintaining collective optimality and consistent global behavior.
 From a control-theoretic standpoint, this corresponds to an optimal responsibility allocation problem over a directed interaction graph, where the directed edge \( (i \rightarrow j) \) denotes that agent \( i \) is responsible for ensuring safety with respect to agent \( j \).